-To check the availability on TM names, you can go to this government website.
+When starting your Trademark Registration in China check the availability on TM names.
+You can go to this government website.
 This site will allow you to read all kinds of relevant information, search for identical or similar TMs, check on your application status, use a generator of possible options, read the TM Gazette etc.

 To apply for trademark registration, foreign enterprises need to prepare the following documents:

 - Enterprise Licence such as ‘Company Registration Certificate’, ‘Business Registration Certificate’, ‘Business License’ and so on.

 - Trademark pattern in clear JPG format.
 It could be words, images, combination of words and graphics, or other trademark combinations.

 - Description the goods or services, which the trademark is applied to.

 - Name of entrepreneur, company address, Email address, phone number.